tgmjack/image_to_text_converter/README.md

 # image_to_text_converter
-takes an image and displays the image as text (eg to show in a cmd line... or whatever else you might want an image displayed as text for)
+takes an image and displays the image as text (maybe to show in a cmd line... or whatever else you might want an image displayed as text for)

 (this is just a little thing i made, playing around with node.js)